Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Methodology

 \subsection{Self-paced Ensemble}

-When we try to transfer knowledge from the source domain to the target domain, it is very common to occur label shift between two domains \cite{courty2016optimal}.
-At the same time, it is ubiquitous that medical diagnostic data is extremely imbalanced which reveals not only the disproportion between classes but also other difficulties embedded in the nature of data, such as, \textit{noises and class overlapping} \cite{gamberger1999experiments}.
+When we try to transfer knowledge from the source domain to the target domain, label shift may happen between two domains \cite{azizzadenesheli2019regularized}.
+That is, the label distribution changes from the source to the target.
+At the same time, it is ubiquitous that medical diagnostic data is extremely imbalanced.
+This reveals not only the disproportion between classes but also other difficulties embedded in the nature of data, such as \textit{noises and class overlapping} \cite{gamberger1999experiments}.

-Therefore, it is necessary to design a sampling strategy to solve both problems.
-Inspired by self-paced ensemble method (SPE) \cite{liu2020self}, We improve this algorithm to adapt it to a deep end-to-end prediction framework and we can achieve to sample simultaneously from labeled samples of two domains in our scenario.
-Fig.\ref{fig:spe} shows the basic idea of self-paced ensemble.
-Next, we will introduce in detail how the sampling strategy is implemented.
+Therefore, it is necessary to design a strategy to solve both problems.
+Inspired by the self-paced ensemble method (SPE) \cite{liu2020self}, we adapt it to our end-to-end transfer-learning prediction framework so as to sample labeled data simultaneously from two domains.
+Fig.\ref{fig:spe} shows the core idea of our SPE-enhanced SSOT (SPSSOT) mechanism.
+Next, we will present in detail how to carry out the sampling strategy.